adventistmedia/adventisthub-apidoc/source/index.html.md

 # Introduction

-Welcome to the Adventist Hub API documentation.
-You can use the API to access Hub Team related endpoints.
-The API doesn't cover endpoints specific to Hub team managers, mentors, or HQ teams.
+Welcome to the AdHub API documentation.
+You can use the API to access Team related endpoints.
+The API doesn't cover endpoints specific to organisations.

 To begin, you'll need to contact [Adventist Media](http://adventistmedia.org.au) to request an application key and secret.

 # Good to know

-Adventist Hub is focused around the idea of a contact - a person who is either a church member or a non-church member.
+AdHub is focused around the idea of a contact - a person who is either a church member or a non-church member.

 A contact can be sent an invitation to activate their account allowing them to view all teams they memberships to with a role of team_member, leader or owner.
 (By default they will have the role "no_role")